rackerlabs/devsite/source/_posts/2014-03-31-cloud-monitoring-announces-suppressions.markdown

 Total: 2
 ```

 You can think of these suppression logs as the "paper trail" of suppressed notifications.
-It is very important to us that we ensure that at any time you will know exactly what happened when, and why you did or did not hear about it.
+We feel it is very important to ensure that at any time you will know exactly what happened when, and why you did or did not hear about it.

 You can read more about suppressions and how they are used in our [API documentation](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/overview.html).